shocking-development/shocking-development.github.io/index.md

 ### Milestone 1

 ![](doc/milestone1.png)
 Here is a <a href="https://github.com/shocking-development/shockingdevelopment/projects/1">link</a> to the page for Milestone 1 (M1). <br/>
+Most of milestone 1 was centered around on developing the mockup pages and the basic data for the applications.

 ### Milestone 2
 Here is a <a href="https://github.com/shocking-development/shockingdevelopment/projects/2">link</a> to the page for Milestone 2 (M2). <br/>

 ### Milestone 3
 Here is a <a href="https://github.com/shocking-development/shockingdevelopment/projects/3">link</a> to the page for the issues covered in Milestone 3 (M3). <br/>

-Most of milestone 1 was centered around on developing the mockup pages and the basic data for the applications.
+### Milestone 4
+Here is a <a href="https://github.com/shocking-development/shockingdevelopment/projects/4">link</a> to the page for the issues covered in Milestone 4 (M4). <br/>

 # USER GUIDE